bcgsc/Stash/README.md

 Stash provides its functionalities through a simple interface.

-### Stash Reads
+### Stash input

-Each Stash read has a unique ID assigned to it.
-A read can be created using the `Read(char* sequence, int length)` constructor in `Read.h`, and it can be assigned an ID by manually calling the `void hashReadID(int ID, int B1, int B2)` function, where `B1` and `B2` are the parameters of the Stash.
-If not manually called, the function is automatically called if the read is used in filling the Stash.
+Each Stash input sequence has a unique ID assigned to it.
+A sequence/read can be created using the `Read(char* sequence, int length)` constructor in `Read.h`, and it can be assigned an ID by manually calling the `void hashReadID(int ID, int B1, int B2)` function, where `B1` and `B2` are the parameters of the Stash.
+If not manually called, this function is automatically called if the read is used in filling the Stash.

 ### Stash

-A Stash can be created using the `Stash(uint64_t rows, std::vector<std::string> & spacedSeeds, int T1, int T2)` constructor.
+A new Stash data structure can be created using the `Stash(uint64_t rows, std::vector<std::string> & spacedSeeds, int T1, int T2)` constructor.
-* `rows`: Determines the number of rows of the Stash.
+* `rows`: Determines the number of rows in Stash.
 * `spacedSeeds`: A vector of strings, where each string represents a spaced seed frame.
-* `T1`: The number of bits used to represent a column in Stash.
+* `T1`: The number of bits used to represent a column index in Stash.
 * `T2`: The number of bits used to represent a tile value in Stash.

-Calling `void save(const char* path)` on a Stash stores its data and all parameters into a binary file.
-The Stash can be later restored using the `Stash(const char* path)` constructor.
+Calling `void save(const char* path)` on a created Stash stores its data and all parameters into a binary file.
+The saved Stash can be later restored using the `Stash(const char* path)` constructor.

-### Filling the Stash
+### Filling Stash

-The `void fill(std::vector <Read*> & reads, int threads=-1)` function can be used to fill a vector of reads into the Stash, where `threads` is the number of OpenMP threads used to perform the function (by default, `omp_get_max_threads()` is used).
-Each read will be assigned a unique ID if it is unassigned. `void print()` can be used to display the content of the Stash for debug purposes.
+The `void fill(std::vector <Read*> & reads, int threads=-1)` function can be used to fill a vector of reads into Stash, where `threads` is the number of OpenMP threads used to perform the function (by default, `omp_get_max_threads()` is used).
+Each read will be assigned a unique ID if it is unassigned. `void print()` can be used to display the content of Stash for debug purposes.

 ### Tiles